 CERN (Conseil Européen pour la Recherche Nucléaire) is a European research organization that operates the biggest particle accelerator in the world.

-CERN’s primary focus is on particle physics; investigating the smallest observable particles in the universe and their fundamental interactions.
-The facility is famous for the Large Hadron Collider that works on antimatter and the discovery of W and Z bosons.
+CERN’s main mission centers around the field of particle physics, delving into the tiniest known particles in the universe and their fundamental interactions.
+The organization is renowned for its Large Hadron Collider, a groundbreaking facility that explores antimatter and contributed to the groundbreaking discovery of W and Z bosons.

-Most of you might not know that CERN is the birthplace of the World Wide Web.
-It all started with a project named ENQUIRE by legendary Tim Berners-Lee and Robert Cailliau sometime in the year 1990.
-Then soon a concept of hypertext-enabled researchers to share files among them.
-For those who want to see it, here is the first-ever web page that went online.
+Many may not be aware that CERN is where the World Wide Web was born.
+The journey began with a project called ENQUIRE, led by the legendary Tim Berners-Lee and Robert Cailliau in 1990.
+This project introduced the concept of hypertext, allowing researchers to share files among themselves.
+If you’re curious to see it, this is the first-ever web page that went online.

 1. Los Alamos National Laboratory